 Television Production in Transition: Independence, Scale and Sustainability

 Television production is a vital component of the UK creative industries and a sector whose performance has important cultural and economic ramifications.
 This project investigated major changes in the structure of ownership of the UK television production industry.
 Recent transformations in ownership, characterized by increasing consolidation, have raised concern about the ability of the ‘independent’ production sector to survive and flourish in an increasingly globalized and competitive environment for television.
 This three-year project funded by the UK Economic & Social Research Council (ESRC) investigated the relationship between independence, scale and economic sustainability in the television production sector and related implications for public policy.

-The project commenced in April 2017 and is led by Gillian Doyle (Principal Investigator), Professor of Media Economics and Director of the Centre for Cultural Policy Research at the University of Glasgow working with Co-Investigator Richard Paterson, Head of Research and Scholarship at the British Film Institute and Honorary Professor of the School of Culture and Creative Arts at the University of Glasgow.
+The project commenced in April 2017 and is led by Gillian Doyle (Principal Investigator), Professor of Media Economics and Director of the Centre for Cultural Policy Research at the University of Glasgow working with Co-Investigator Richard Paterson, former Head of Research and Scholarship at the British Film Institute and Honorary Professor of the School of Culture and Creative Arts at the University of Glasgow.
 Key objectives for the research are to contribute to improved strategic business knowledge in the television production industry and to find out how the UK policy environment can better support the success and competitiveness of UK independent production businesses.

 Using case studies, the scope of the investigation covered: